hbostanchi/Data_Analysis_with_R/README.md

 ### Design Your Own Study
 Upper management is looking for your expertise and wants you to design a study that compares the performance of the MechaCar prototype vehicle to other comparable vehicles on the market.
 In the MechaCarWriteUp.txt text file, write a short description of a statistical study that can quantify how the MechaCar outperforms the competition.
 In your study design, be sure to write about the following considerations:

-Think critically about what metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).
+.Horsepower is a unit of power used to measure the forcefulness of a vehicle's engine.
+The total number of miles your vehicle can go during its lifespan is also determined using horsepower.
+Essentially, the horsepower tells the total running capacity of a vehicle.
+A single unit of horsepower is equivalent to 33,000 lb.
+Horsepower is a unit that is unicversal to the engine of the cars even if they are hybrid or electrics.

-Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.
+.Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.

+H0:MechaCar has same or less Horsepower than other
+Ha; MechaCar has more Horsepower

 Knowing what test should be used, what data should be collected?
 Hint: Look at the cheat sheetPreview the document for required variables.
+The data is the Horsepower for all the cars but Mechacar, that data is continoues as the horsepower is continues and availble to public.